tindzk/seed/README.md

 If some settings of the build are dynamic, you could write a script to generate TOML files from a template.
 A use case would be to cross-compile your modules for different Scala versions.
 Cross-compilation between Scala versions may require code changes.
 It is thinkable to have the `build.toml` point to the latest supported Scala version and have scripts that downgrade the sources, e.g. using a tool like [scalafix](https://scalacenter.github.io/scalafix/).

 ### Publishing
-Publishing libraries is not possible yet, but Bintray/Sonatype support is planned for future versions.
+At the moment, artefacts can only be published to Bintray.
+Sonatype support is planned for future versions.

 ## Design Goals
 The three overarching design goals were usability, simplicity and speed.
 The objective for Seed is to offer a narrow, but well-designed feature set that covers most common use cases for library and application development.
 This means leaving out features such as plug-ins, shell, tasks and code execution that would have a high footprint on the design.